-This complete guide will walk you through how to start making money in affiliate marketing, with online marketing tips and tricks to help you earn more money.
+This complete guide will walk you through how to become an affiliate marketer who promotes other brands.
+We’ll go over how to start making money with affiliate marketing, online marketing tips to set up a successful affiliate program, and best practices to help you earn more money.

 - What is affiliate marketing?